newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 - **ROWS BETWEEN n PRECEDING AND CURRENT ROW**:  Includes a specified number of rows `n` before the current row and the current row.

-- **ROWS BETWEEN CURRENT ROW AND 3 FOLLOWING**: ncludes the current row and a specified number of rows after the current row.
+- **ROWS BETWEEN CURRENT ROW AND 3 FOLLOWING**: Includes the current row and a specified number of rows after the current row.

  Operates on logical values (e.g., dates, numeric ranges).